Military tactics of Alexander the Great

-The military tactics of Alexander the Great (356 BC - 323 BC) show that he was one of the greatest generals in history.
-During the Battle of Chaeronea (338 BC), won against the Athenian and Theban armies, and the battles of Granicius (334 BC) and of Issos (333 BC), won against the Achaemenid Persian army of Darius III, Alexander employed the so-called "hammer and anvil" tactic.
-However, in the battle of Gaugamela (331 BC), the Persians possessed an army vastly superior in numbers to the Macedonian army.
+The military tactics of Alexander the Great (356 BC - 323 BC) have been widely regarded as evidence that he was one of the greatest generals in history.
+During the Battle of Chaeronea (338 BC), won against the Athenian and Theban armies, and the battles of Granicius (334 BC) and of Issus (333 BC), won against the Achaemenid Persian army of Darius III, Alexander employed the so-called "hammer and anvil" tactic.
+However, in the Battle of Gaugamela (331 BC), the Persians possessed an army vastly superior in numbers to the Macedonian army.
 This tactic of encirclement by rapid shock units was not very feasible.
 Alexander had to compose and decide on an innovative combat formation for the time; he arranged his units in levels; he pretended to want to encircle the enemy in order to better divide it and thus opened a breach in its defensive lines.

 Troop composition and weapons

 The origin of a line infantry with a hoplitic formation has to be traced back to the reign of Archelaus.

 Before him, the only heavy infantry available to the Kingdom of Macedonia was supplied by the allied Greek cities.